 On April 19, 1861, the first blood of the American Civil War is shed when a secessionist mob in Baltimore attacks Massachusetts troops bound for Washington, D.C.
 Four soldiers and 12 rioters were killed.

-One week earlier, on April 12, the Civil War began when Confederate shore batteries opened fire on Union-held Fort Sumter in South Carolina’s Charleston Bay.
+One week earlier, on April 12, the Civil War began when Confederate shore batteries opened fire on Union-held Fort Sumter in South Carolina’s Charleston Harbor.
 During a 34-hour period, 50 Confederate guns and mortars launched more than 4,000 rounds at the poorly supplied fort.
 The fort’s garrison returned fire, but lacking men, ammunition, and food, it was forced to surrender on April 13.
 There were no casualties in the fighting, but one federal soldier was killed the next day when a store of gunpowder was accidentally ignited during the firing of the final surrender salute.
 Two other federal soldiers were wounded, one mortally.

 On April 15, President Abraham Lincoln issued a public proclamation calling for 75,000 volunteer soldiers to help put down the Southern “insurrection.”
 Northern states responded enthusiastically to the call, and within days the 6th Massachusetts Regiment was en route to Washington.
 On April 19, the troops arrived in Baltimore, Maryland, by train, disembarked, and boarded horse-drawn cars that were to take them across the city to where the rail line picked up again.
 Secessionist sympathy was strong in Maryland, a border state where slavery was legal, and an angry mob of secessionists gathered to confront the Yankee troops.